8of/DuplicateSearch/README.md

-# DuplicateSearch
+# Duplicate Search

+NOT sandboxed macOS program.

-Search duplicate files in HOME user folder
+Search duplicate files in HOME folder.
+Name of the files and file extensions doesn't matter.